Donald Trump: The Origin Story of an American Actor, Part 3/7

 Roy Cohn and Joseph McCarthy then moved on to another group that was even easier to demonize in 1950s America: homosexuals.

-Roy Cohn began his career by framing the Rosenbergs, parents of two young children.
-In large part due to Cohn, these parents got the death penalty.
-This first job impressed the criminal Director of the FBI, who then helped Cohn acquire a new job in which he would spread disinformation about Communist conspiracy theories to the American public, from the megaphone of the US Senate.
+Roy Cohn began his career by framing the Rosenbergs.
+In large part due to Cohn, they got the death penalty.
+This first job impressed the Director of the FBI, who then helped Cohn acquire a new job in which he would spread misinformation about Communist conspiracy theories to the American public, from the megaphone of the US Senate.